NetSuite editions: which is the best fit for your business?

 The e-commerce arm of NetSuite CRM allows you to customize your CRM system and helps to capture micro-interactions and provides greater visibility, while Customer Service and Support offers an online self-service.
 This allows you to monitor key factors such as renewals, customer satisfaction and resolution metrics on real-time dashboards.
-There are also automated business processes with case management, and the software is supportive of routing and tracking support cases according to issues, case type, partner, product or customer.
+There are also automated business processes with case management, and the software is supportive of routing and tracking support cases either by issues, case type, partner, product or customer.

 Overall benefits to a business include:

-- A streamlined lead-to-cash process
+- A streamlined lead-to-cash process.

-- Elevated productivity thanks to a 360-degree view of customers
+- Elevated productivity thanks to a 360 degree view of customers.

-- An improved sales performance via forecasting, upselling, and commission management
+- An improved sales performance via forecasting, upselling, and commission management.

-- Managing global sales and services organizations
+- Managing global sales and services organizations.

 This is essentially the middle-of-the-road NetSuite edition, and it’s typically the one that most businesses opt for.
-It has a strong accounting support set-up, inventory management, CRM functionality, and also includes those same elements as the lower CRM edition.
+It has a strong accounting support set up, inventory management, CRM functionality, and also includes those same elements as the lower CRM edition.